pulp/pulp/docs/sphinx/dev-guide/integration/rest-api/repo/publish.rst

 | :response_list:`_`

 * :response_code:`201,if the schedule was successfully created`
-* :response_code:`503,if the resources needed to create the schedule are temporarily unavailable`

 | :return:`schedule report representing the current state of the scheduled call`